 - [Not Available] is displayed for an image shot with a noncompatible camera or lens, or for a non-compatible image such as a JPEG, TIFF, S-RAW, or M-RAW image.
 The function cannot be used for these images. - If [No] is displayed, proceed to step 2.
 To use the function, you need to download the lens data for the lens used when shooting the image.
 It is recommended that you check the lens used when shooting the image beforehand.
-The lens used can be checked using the image information and shooting information displays.
-You can also check it with the menu that appears when you right-click with the mouse on an image. - If [Yes] is displayed, proceed to step 4.
+The lens used can be checked using the image information and shooting information displays. - If [Yes] is displayed, proceed to step 4.